That's because the power to self release is in your hands

-Further to our recent blog on the first time, I was thinking about the first 7" single I bought.
+Further to a recent blog on the first time, I was thinking about the first 7" single I bought.
 That's not the subject of today's missive but it did cause a frantic search for it (found it - Heart of Glass by Blondie) during which I found another gem: Party Fears Two by the Associates.
 Weirdly they then played it on BBC 6 music later the same day.

 (The UK is now a multinational joke.
 And a byword for inward looking incompetence and shameful self-interest after being Brexfucked by the dorm-buggered elite who run the country.
 But in 6 music it still has probably the best national radio station in the world).